LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-chess-GUI.md

 - https://play.google.com/store/apps/details?id=jwtc.android.chess
 - https://play.google.com/store/apps/details?id=com.kalab.pgnviewer

 This should be enough.
 The following steps are no longer needed but are left here for reference.
+Or maybe for those willing to use the plain engine binaries.

 ---